MontiCore/montiarc/docs/component/Decomposition.md

 ## Subcomponent Declaration

-Subcomponents are declared in the body of a component type, specifying the subcomponent's type and defining its name.
+Subcomponents are declared in the body of a component type, specifying the subcomponents' types and stating their names.
 A simple subcomponent declaration looks like

 ```